mxxii/aspargvs/README.md

 Some things left for future updates:

 - Explore the possibility to support for output object type/schema - to return object of that type and generate detailed help;
-- `unparse` command - provide escaped strings ready to use in different shells;
+- `unparse` command - provide escaped strings ready for use in different shells;
 - `unparse` command - avoid string quotes when not needed;
 - Recursive subkeys with `::`, `:::`, etc prefixes;
 - Explore the possibility to escape syntax inside values with `\` to reduce the need for quoted strings;